AMVARA-CONSULTING/dashboard_bap/README.md

 # 1. What is BAP?<a name="BAP"></a>

-BAP is an interactive dashboard that displays all the data contained in a CSV file in a matter of seconds, granting incredibly low FCP (First Contentful Paint) and TTI (Time To Interactive).
-Furthermore, our dashboard offers to the user a broad range of different graphics and data display options combined with an atractive and totally customizable interface.
+BAP is an interactive dashboard that displays all the data contained in a CSV file or from [IBM Cognos](https://www.ibm.com/products/cognos-analytics) [REST API](https://www.ibm.com/support/knowledgecenter/SSEP7J_11.1.0/com.ibm.swg.ba.cognos.ca_api.doc/swagger_ca.json) in a matter of seconds, granting incredibly low FCP (First Contentful Paint) and TTI (Time To Interactive).
+Furthermore, the BAP dashboard offers to the user a broad range of different graphics and data display options combined with an atractive and totally customizable interface.

+Connecting BAP to IBM Cognos also includes retrieval of access rights and matches them against the shown reports.
+If IBM Cognos is secured and the user has not authenticated yet, a Login Form is offered.

+BAP connects a total of 5 reports with up to 4 drill-levels.

 ### Desktop view
 ![PreviewDesktop](Documentation/img/2-PreviewDesktop.png)